-The deadline for priority consideration for Fall 2014 enrollment has passed (April 15).
-We are currently in the process of reviewing applications, and will communicate with applicants shortly.
-For specific questions about the application process please contact Dr. Jessica White.
+The deadline for Fall 2014 enrollment has passed and admissions decisions have been made.
+Applications will be solicited for the 2015-2016 academic year this spring.
+For specific questions about the application process or timeline please contact Dr. Jessica White.

 The 18-credit Graduate Certificate in College and University Teaching (GCCUT) is designed to provide advanced coursework and experiential learning opportunities to students who plan to pursue careers in teaching in higher education settings or who plan to pursue careers in other fields that may require similar facilitation skills.
 Students completing the Graduate Certificate in College and University Teaching will receive a formal, transcript-visible credential.
 The certificate will be granted through the Graduate School.